4C Strategies>News>Delivering a remote crisis simulation exercise in the midst of a pandemic

 4C Strategies has years of experience delivering exercises remotely, well before it became the “new normal” due to COVID restrictions.
 We have developed our software Exonaut to support us in all aspects of a remote exercise.
 For this particular exercise, we have catered our solution around the top three challenges that we identified with the Client.

 Managing multiple stakeholders in different locations

-We had over 150 participants playing from 11 different global banks and financial services.
+We had over 150 participants playing from 11 different global banks and financial services from across Europe.
 We used Exonaut and other supporting software to design, develop, deliver and evaluate the exercise.
 This was easily done online, enabling participants to be part of the journey from start to end, no matter where they were based.